sbadakhc/gh_repo/README.md

 Known Issues
 ------------

-Currently the script makes use of the $USER environment varibles which makes the assumption that the *NIX user is the same as the GitHub user.
+Fixed (140913) - Currently the script makes use of the $USER environment varibles which makes the assumption that the *NIX user is the same as the GitHub user.